jinghuazhao/FM-pipeline/README.md

 ```
 Implementations have been done for the finemapping software along with LocusZoom and GCTA; support for fgwas is still alpha tested.
 To facilitate handling of grapahics, e.g., importing them into Excel, pdftopng from [xpdf](https://www.xpdfreader.com/) is used.

+We use [Stata](https://www.stata.com/) for some of the data preparation, which would become handy when available.

 ## USAGE

 Before start, settings at the beginning of the script need to be changed and only minor change is expected after this.
 The syntax of pipeline is then simply